Certora/Documentation/docs/ref-manual/cvl/mathops.md

     *   `uint*` can implicitly cast to `mathint`.
 (Note that there is a **difference** in implicit and explicit casts from `uint256` to `mathint` when the expression value is outside the range of a `uint256` variable.
 While in the implicit cast the `uint256` value remains unchanged when converted to `mathint`, the explicit cast takes a _mod_ of the value with `2^256`.
 Again, this difference will be “visible” only when casting unsafely from a `uint` to `mathint`, i.e. when the `uint` value is greater than `2^256`)

-*   NOTE: When performing an _implicit_ cast, the type of the expression being casted _changes_ to the `targetType` except in the case when the expression is either a _variable_ or a _ghostVariable_.
+*   NOTE: When performing an _implicit_ cast, the type of the expression being cast _changes_ to the `targetType` except in the case when the expression is either a _variable_ or a _ghostVariable_.
 In these two cases, it is only checked that the expression type is a _subtype_ of the `targetType`.
-If the expression type is a subtype of the `targetType` the expression is successfully typechecked.
+If the expression type is a subtype of the `targetType` the expression is successfully type checked.
 Consider the following example:

 ```cvl